Camp David. Christian

 Creme, Benjamin.
 Benjamin

-Creme is the spokesman of the New Age cult Masters
+Creme was the spokesman of the New Age cult Masters

 of Wisdom and its front group Share